core-infra-svcs/dashboard-api-go/client/docs/LatestApi.md

     endingBefore := "endingBefore_example" // string | A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional) networkIds := []string{"Inner_example"} // []string | Optional parameter to filter readings by network. (optional) serials := []string{"Inner_example"} // []string | Optional parameter to filter readings by sensor. (optional) metrics := []string{"Inner_example"} // []string | Types of sensor readings to retrieve.
 If no metrics are supplied, all available types of readings will be retrieved.
-Allowed values are temperature, humidity, water, door, tvoc, pm25, noise, indoorAirQuality, button, and battery. (optional)
+Allowed values are battery, button, door, humidity, indoorAirQuality, noise, pm25, temperature, tvoc, and water. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)